Why financial wellness education?

 - Conduct seminars on a range of financial topics – from retirement planning and investing to tax, education, and estate planning

 - Increase employee plan participation, deferral rates, and productivity due to reduced financial stress

 - Provide employees with the peace of mind that their employer truly values their financial well-being

 As an organization, you’ve made a significant investment in your employee benefits program.
 Let our seminars help you maximize your employees’ engagement with, and understanding of, your company’s benefits program and the critical role they play in their overall compensation.

-We have partnered with The Society for Financial Advisors (SOFA), a non-profit organization, to leverage their educational content and experience with financial wellness.
-See side bar and video below for additional information about SOFA.
+Williams Asset Management is the founding member of the Mid-Atlantic Chapter of the Society for Financial Awareness (SOFA), a non-profit organization, to leverage their educational content and experience with financial wellness.
+See sidebar and video for additional information about SOFA.

 In conjunction with SOFA, Williams Asset Management is proud to have provided financial education and wellness to the following organizations:

 “Financial wellness in the workplace is the next frontier of financial education, bringing forward a customized curriculum of live presentations and webinars, tailored to the needs of any organization.
 At Williams Asset Management, we are excited to be part of SOFA’s ecosystem which allows us to give back to communities and organizations nationwide and empower countless employees to maintain and gain control of their financial wellbeing.”